TheDataBestie/TheDataBestie/README.md

 # DATA ANALYST | BUSINESS INTELLIGENCE ANALYST | HEALTHCARE ANALYST

 ## About Me
 Hey there!
-Your Bestie here, My name is **Abani Favour Elemchi**, a healthcare data analyst who believes numbers tell better stories than words (but I'll still try to make this fun!).
+Your Bestie here, My name is **Abani Favour Elemchi**, a girl who believes numbers tell better stories than words (but I'll still try to make this fun!).
 Somehow, I have been able to pivot from Nursing to Numbers – I started in healthcare, ensuring patients got the best care, but then I discovered the power of data analytics.

 My journey started in **nursing**, where I developed a deep understanding of people’s needs through clinical workflows and the challenges faced in the healthcare system.
 Over time, I realized that beyond bedside care, **data-driven decision-making** plays a crucial role in improving general outcomes.
 This realization led me to explore **data analytics**, where I now bridge the gap between problems and solutions.